Advertising: 20th century onwards

 At the turn of the 20th century, advertising was one of the few career choices for women.
-Since women were responsible for most household purchasing done, advertisers and agencies recognized the value of women's insight during the creative process.
+As women were responsible for most household purchasing, advertisers and agencies recognized the value of women's insight during the creative process.
 In fact, the first American advertising to use a sexual sell was created by a woman – for a soap product.
 Although tame by today's standards, the advertisement featured a couple with the message "A skin you love to touch".

 In the 1920s, psychologists Walter D. Scott and John B. Watson contributed applied psychological theory to the field of advertising.
 Scott said, "Man has been called the reasoning animal, but he could with greater truthfulness be called the creature of suggestion.
 He is reasonable, but he is to a greater extent suggestible".
 He demonstrated this through his advertising technique of a direct command to the consumer.